Does your landlord or a buyer want to move in?

 Do I get compensation if I get this notice?

-They must give you this compensation no later than the termination date on the form.
+They must give you this compensation no later than the termination date on the Form N12.
+If they do not compensate you, you can raise this with the LTB to stop the eviction.

 My landlord is offering me extra money if I don’t fight the notice.
 Can they do this?